Spotlight On Elvis’ Most Sexy Co-Stars!

 By Bob Pakes / Hugh McKenna

-Of course, not all of Elvis’ movies were unwatchable.
-And actually quite a few top-rated actresses have appeared in his films: Barbara Stanwyck, Angela Lansbury, Dolores Del Rio, Hope Lange, Katy Jurado, Carolyn Jones, Joan Blondell, to name just a few.
+Next to a truckload of mediocre songs, Elvis’ movies in the mid 60’s had something else in common: they featured some of Hollywood’s prettiest ladies.
+Not all of Elvis’ movies were bad of course.
+Actually, quite a few top-rated actresses have appeared in his films: Barbara Stanwyck, Angela Lansbury, Dolores Del Rio, Hope Lange, Carolyn Jones, Joan Blondell and Katy Jurado, to name just a few.

-We start this article off with Elvis’ first 10 movies.
-All of which were very decent productions and well worth your time, not in the last place because the female co-stars in these movies were not just blessed with good looks but also with plenty of acting skills.
+We start off with Elvis’ first 10 movies, all of which were very decent productions and well worth your time, not in the last place because the female co-stars in these movies were not just blessed with good looks but also with plenty of acting skills.

 LOVE ME TENDER (1956)

 Debra Paget was a glamour girl if there ever was one.
-The sheer sexiness she displayed in her movies was out of this world, especially for the decade she rose to fame in.
-One of her most memorable performances was her ultra sexy dance in The Indian Tomb (1959) seen HERE!
+The sexiness she displayed in her movies was out of this world.
+One of her most memorable performances was her ultra sexy dance in The Indian Tomb (1959) seen HERE.
+After having starred in everything from B-westerns (like Love Me Tender) to epic productions (like The Ten Commandments), Debra left the business in the mid 60’s.

-The chemistry between Elvis and Debra worked fairly good onscreen, but when looking at candids of the two during shooting in 1956, there often is this feeling that Paget was out of his league, and Milton Berle probably said it best when he (jokingly) told Elvis to “Stick to Heartbreak Hotel and stay away from The Waldorf”.
+The chemistry between Elvis and Debra worked fairly good, but there’s also this feeling that Paget was out of his league, and Milton Berle probably said it best when he (jokingly) told Elvis to “Stick to Heartbreak Hotel and stay away from The Waldorf”.

 Debra Paget | A class act